SKYLINK: Scalable and Resilient Link Management in LEO Satellite Network: Evaluation

 To analyze the performance of \sysname and the reference schemes in greater detail, we not only examine aggregate metrics over the entire simulation period but also investigate how these metrics evolve over the course of a week.
 Note that we display running means over half a day, which is why the horizontal axis starts at $0.5$ days.
 The comparison of costs over time for $12.7$ million users in Fig.~\ref{fig:timeplot_cost_13M} and $25.4$ million users in Fig.~\ref{fig:timeplot_cost_25M} provides three major insights: (a) shortest-path algorithms lack scalability, (b) \sysname has a learning phase and converges within days, and (c) \sysname is resilient to fluctuations affecting other schemes.
 Most strikingly, the lack of scalability in shortest-path algorithms is evident.
 For $12.7$ million users, both Dijkstra and $k$-shortest paths exhibit signi\-ficant cost fluctuations throughout the day, which intensify as the network becomes more congested with $25.4$ million users.
 Additionally, \sysname undergoes a learning phase during the initial days, fully stabilizing within a week.
 Finally, \sysname demonstrates resilience against the fluctuations that affect all other reference schemes, maintaining consistent performance even under varying network loads.
 Note that for 25.4 million users, Dijkstra consistently incurs a cost greater than 50 throughout the entire period, which is why it is not visible in Fig.~\ref{fig:timeplot_cost_25M}.

 In Fig. \ref{fig:timeplots_drop_tp}, we show the evolution of drop rate and throughput over a week for $25.4$ million users.
 As for the cost, in Fig. \ref{fig:timeplot_drop}, we observe a daily pattern in the drop rate resulting from the fluctuating amount of data in the network over the course of a day.
 The fluctuation is higher for shortest path algorithms and negligible for \sysname.
 In Fig. \ref{fig:timeplot_tp}, we additionally included the data generation rate in the network.
 As a result of the low drop rate, \sysname's total throughput is close to this generation rate.
 At the same time, the gap between throughput and generation rate, especially at times with high network loads is clearly visible for the reference schemes.
-For the drop rate, improvements achieved by \sysname are $75.5\%$ compared to Bent-Pipe, $87.5\%$ compared to Random, $95.4\%$ compared to $k$-shortest paths, and $99.2\%$ compared to Dijkstra.
-For throughput, \sysname $0.8\%$ improvement compared to Bent-Pipe, $1.8\%$ compared to Random, $6.0\%$ compared to $k$-shortest paths, and $45.9\%$ compared to Dijkstra.
+For the drop rate, improvements achieved by \sysname are $56.0\%$ compared to distributed Q-learning, $75.5\%$ compared to Bent-Pipe, $87.5\%$ compared to Random, $95.4\%$ compared to $k$-shortest paths, and $99.2\%$ compared to Dijkstra.
+For throughput, \sysname shows an improvement below $1.0\%$ compared to distributed Q-learning and Bent-Pipe because these strategies are able to successfully deliver almost the entire traffic.
+This improvement in throughput grows to $1.8\%$ compared to Random, $6.0\%$ compared to $k$-shortest paths, and $45.9\%$ compared to Dijkstra.